ejmr/git-ls-github-forks/README.md

 currently going through unstable development.
 Features for the stable version 1.0.0 will include:

-* The ability to sort fork URLs based on the number of commits, most recent updates, number of watchers, and other statistics.

 * Support for HTTP redirections which GitHub may send.

 * Make use of the `If-Modified-Since` header to help avoid exceeding